Admissible pairs and $p$-adic Hodge structures I: Transcendence of the de Rham lattice: Admissible pairs

-{\mr{MF}} Motivated by the viewpoint that $\AdmPair(C)$ is a toy category of `cohomological motives' over $C$, we want to consider the subcategory consisting of those objects that can be defined over some strict $p$-adic subfield of $C$ (recall a non-archimedean field is strict $p$-adic if its value group is discrete and its residue field is algebraically closed).
-Note that any strict $p$-adic subfield is contained in $\overline{C}_0$, i.e. it suffices to consider only finite extensions of $C_0$.
+In this subsection we give precise definitions of the rationality properties of the lattices associated to an admissible pair, as needed for the main theorem.
+The rationality of the \'etale lattice determines the field of definition of an admissible pair, and we consider the subcategory consisting of those objects that can be defined over some strict $p$-adic subfield of $C$ (recall a non-archimedean field is strict $p$-adic if its value group is discrete and its residue field is algebraically closed).
+Note that any strict $p$-adic subfield is contained in $\overline{C}_0$ and contains $\breve{\QQ}_p$.